mcastorina/mcastorina.github.io/_knowledge/dvorak.md

 a lot easier and faster, and it has definitely been a great way to learn the Dvorak layout.
 Surprisingly, this has not affected my normal keyboard usage at all.

+UPDATE: I now exclusively use Dvorak.
+Who saw that coming?